plone/training/docs/react/redux.md

 ## Introduction

-Currently we have the state of the FAQ list in the {file}`App` component and pass all handlers and data down to the {file}`FaqItem` component.
+Currently we have the state of the FAQ list in the `App` component and pass all handlers and data down to the `FaqItem` component.
-When your application will contain more sub components this can become very complex.
+When your application will contain more subcomponents, this can become very complex.
-To manage your application state we will introduce Redux here.
+To manage your application state, we will introduce Redux here.
-Redux is a state management system which is composed of a store which contains data, a set of reducers which handle (part of) this state, it’s changes and actions which are used to trigger state changes.
+Redux is a state management system which is composed of a store.
+This store contains data, a set of reducers which handle (part of) this state and its changes, and actions which are used to trigger state changes.

-A reducer is pure function which takes the previous state and an action and returns a new state based on the data of the action.
+A reducer is pure function which takes the previous state and an action, and returns a new state based on the data of the action.
 The new state is then saved to the store.
 Components can then read data from the store and render a view.
-When a change needs to be made to the application state the view will fire an action which will be handled by the reducer again etc.
+When a change needs to be made to the application state, the view will fire an action which will be handled by the reducer again, and so on.
-So it's a unidirectional flow.
+This is a unidirectional flow.

 ## Installing

-To install Redux we will run the following command:
+To install Redux, we will run the following command:

 ```shell
 yarn add redux react-redux